sbulav/sbulav.github.io/_posts/2022-06-07-aws-calico-implementing-on-existing-cluster.md

   to VXLANCrossSubnet, we perform encapsulation selectively, and only for traffic crossing subnet(node) boundaries.

+Calico uses route aggregation to reduce the number of routes when possible.
+The /26 corresponds to the default block size that Calico IPAM (IP Address Management) allocates on-demand as nodes need pod IP addresses.
+(If desired, the block size can be configured in Calico IPAM settings.)

+If nodes use all the IPs from the /26 block, an additional block will be allocated to the node.

 ### Recreate all nodes in the node group

 For `calico-node` to properly configure iptables, each node in the